lucassha/DevOps-Student-Roadmap/Blogs/Blog0.md

 1) What is Jenkins, a Jenkinsfile, and Groovy
 2) Python script - phew, OK, maybe I get that one
-3) YAML - uhh, file type I guess
+3) YAML - uhh, file type specifically for parsing Python (maybe?)
 4) Jinja string substitution?
 5) Dockerfile??
 6) Is this all in bash?
 Huh